 With 7 Cities your pirate enemies travel in ships that are either fast or lumbering; either lightweight or armored.
 You can build towers that launch a fusillade of arrows, cannon balls, lightning bolts, tornadoes, and auras.
 Each tower does specific kinds of damage to specific kinds of ships.
 Place them at strategic river bends and stack them so they work together to destroy pirate ships.
 Towers with heavy-duty weaponry cost more gold than towers with light-weight armaments, a pay-as-you-play trait common to many games.

 7 Cities has a lot going for it: Unlike some other tower defense games, 7 Cities gives you the option of upgrading your towers’ defenses once you have collected enough gemstones to unlock their secrets.
 The graphics are quite good too, although there’s really not much to look at.
 The flute-music soundtrack befits the New World, Aztec-like environment.
 You have options to set the soundtrack and audio SFX in increments rather than on a slider.
 I like the simplicity.

-It's inevitable that someone familiar with Subatomic Studios' Fieldrunners would want to compare it to 7 Cities.
-For me, it's a toss up.
-7 Cities has more levels and towers.
-I prefer the graphics of Fieldrunner.
-That's not to say 7 Cities has poor graphics.
-Each are equally well rendered but they're different so a one-to-comparisons is impossible.
+It’s inevitable that someone familiar with Subatomic Studios’ Fieldrunners would want to compare it to 7 Cities.
+For me, it’s a toss-up.
+7 Cities have more levels and towers.
+I prefer the graphics of Fieldrunners.
+That’s not to say 7 Cities has poor graphics.
+Each is equally well rendered but they’re different so one-to-comparisons are impossible.
 I think Fieldrunner is more fun although it lacks the depth of 7 Cities.
-They're both usually priced at $4.99 but 7 Cities is on sale right now for $2.99.
-Both give you your money's worth with endless hours of gaming.
+They’re both usually priced at $4.99 but 7 Cities is on sale right now for $2.99.
+Both give you your money’s worth with endless hours of gaming.